TingheZhang/T-GEM/README.md

 To evaluate which gene is more important to predicte specific cancer, we use integer gradient(IG) to compute the attribution score for each test samples.
 The larger score means more importance.
 To compute the attribution score, it can be easily got by:
 > python G-TEM_t_attr_allcancer.py ig
 The matched parameter need to be adjust for different project at line 35 ~ line 51.

-## 4
+Notice, the model structure in G-TEM_t_attr_allcancer.py has to match the structure at G-TEM_pytorch_3l_34.py .

+Gene symbol and its attribution score can be got for each cancer after running the program.
+## 4 compute and visulize the attention weights and entropy for each attention layers